NIT-Administrative-Systems/dynamic-forms/docs/uploads.md

 # File Uploads
 File uploads are supported via Amazon S3 or directly to local storage.
-By default both options are exposed to the Form builder in order to allow only one or the other set MIX_STORAGE_DEFAULT_VALUE to either 's3' or 'url'.
+By default both options are exposed to the Form builder in order to allow only one or the other set `VITE_STORAGE_DEFAULT_VALUE` to either `s3` or `url`.

 ## S3 Uploads